pedrotroccoli/subscribe-test/readme.md

 - Checkout (Responsible for managing everything)
 - TaxManager (Responsible for applying taxes to products)
 - ReceiptPrinter (Responsible for generating the customer's receipt)

+In addition, we would have some objects, at least their representation.
+The `product` and the `receipt`, so that all products and receipts have the same structure and we can create classes that deal only with “products” and ‘receipts’ and not with a specific type of "product" or “receipt.”